Damage jackals ripping right through you

 1. Desperate Maniacs In Endless Confusion 2.
 Fatal Violence 3.
 Bury Your Remorse 4.
 Dream About Her Dying 5.
 Bombs Over Bombay 6.
 Requiem Shuffle 7.
 Fact And Fiction 8.
 Tear Me Apart 9.
 Escape In Death

 A German band turned from hardcore into total thrash metal, Mottek provided a pleasant surprise with Fatal Violence.
 The band's guitar sound is really awesome, razor sharp and gritty, and the rhythm section is up to speed like no other.
 Not only that but there's some original thought behind many of these riffs.
 This is basically a thrash metal attack at its keenest.
 No new grounds opened here, but what is done proves that some true and tested antics never get too old or ineffective.
 Granted, the thing goes around the same circles from start to finish, but at least they got it quite right from the very beginning.
-Mottek gave a ripping example of what it really means to play thrash - original or not, I've heard a lot worse than this.
+Mottek gave a ripping example of what it really means to play thrash - original or not, there's a lot worse than this available.

 MUNICIPAL WASTE - Hazardous Mutation